Death of a Man in the Balkans: Production

 Made in chamber play format, Smrt čoveka na Balkanu consists of a single 80-minute shot from the webcam perspective.
 The plot takes place in real-time.
-Director Momčilović said that the scaled-down format of his film is a direct consequence of the late 2000s global economic crisis: "The latest economic crisis forced me into coming up with a film idea that doesn't require a lot of startup funding".
+Director Momčilović said that the scaled-down format of his film is a direct consequence of the 2008 financial crisis: "The latest economic crisis forced me into coming up with a film idea that doesn't require a lot of startup funding".
 He also revealed the initial script idea came from reading an actual local news item about a man suffering a heart attack during a game of table tennis in a local sports facility that rents its resources by the hour where the other players called the paramedics and then continued playing their table tennis while waiting for the ambulance, reasoning they didn't want to waste the time slot they had already paid for.

 Reception

 Jessica Kiang of Indiewire included Death of a Man in the Balkans on her 2013 top ten list, referring to it as "an immensely enjoyable, frequently laugh-out-loud funny story" and "an absurd comedy of manners that observes the very different way people behave when they know they’re being watched as opposed to when they think they’re alone".